-(Mark One) ☑ Quarterly report pursua nt to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended September 24, 2023 or ant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period l from to Commission File Nur nber: 0-12919 RA VE RESTAURAN NT GROUP, I NC.
-(Exact name of registrant as s • 3.51 45.0 2400207 souri incorporation or organization) 3189287 r Identification No.) 3551 Plano Pa The Colony, Tex (Address of principal e (Zip Cod as 75056 xecutive offices) (469) 384-5 (Registrant's teleph including area Securities registered pursuant to one number, 1 code) Title of each class Trading Sym bol(s) Name o of each exchange on which registered Common Stock, \$0.01 par ve alue RAVE Nasdaq Capital Market 1934 during the preceding 12 months requirements for the past 90 days.
-Yes ether the registrant has submitted electronica it was required to file such reports), and (2) has been subject to such filing quired to be submitted pursuant to Rule 405 of Regulation S-1 (§ 232.405 of files).
-Yes \square No \square this chapter) during the preceding 12 months (or for such shorter period that th e registrant was required to submit such ther the registrant is a large accelerated fileree definitions of "large accelerated filer," ange Act.
-Large accelerated filer \square Emerging growth company \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square pany, indicate by check mark if the registraning standards provided pursuant to Section 13 led transition period for complying with Indicate by check mark whe ther the registrant is a shell company (as defi ned in Rule 12b-2 of the Exchang e Act).
-Yes □ No ☑ As of October 30, 2023, 14, 586,566 shares of the issuer's common stock were outstanding.
+(Mark One) For the quarterly period end to Section 13 or 15(d) of the Securi Commission File Number: 0-12919 RAV E RESTAURA ANT GROU P, INC. (Exact name of registrant as specified in its charter) (8 Missou State or other jurisdiction of inc (I.R.S.
+1 45-3189287 Employer Identification No.) The Colony (Address of princip o Parkway Texas 75056 pal executive offices) Code) (Registrant's te including 84-5000 lephone number, area code) nt to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value RA AVE Nasdaq Capital Market for such shorter period that the regi on 13 or 15(d) of the Securities Exchange Act of h reports), and (2) has been subject to such filing a File required to be submitted pursuant to Rule od that the registrant was required to submit such lefinitions of "large accelerated file on-accelerated filer, a smaller reporting company ller reporting company and "emerging growth ccelerated filer \square Accelerated filer □ Non-accelerated file Smaller reporting company ☑ any new r, indicate by check mark if the registandards provided pursuant to Section ne extended transition period for complying with \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☑

+As of January 25, 2024, 14,586,566 shares of the issuer's common stock were outstanding.